Skip to content

 }

-Notice that Rapise will actually move the mouse to the coordinates (25, 15) within the OK button.
-Also notice that if you move the mouse while the test is playing, you will make the test fail.
+Notice that Rapise will actually move the mouse cursor to the coordinates (25, 15) within the OK button.
+Also, notice that if you move the mouse while the test is playing, the test will fail.

-As a last experiment in this arena, try moving the mouse outside the boundaries of the OK button object before calling the DoLButtonDown() function.
+As a final experiment, try moving the mouse outside the boundaries of the OK button object before calling the DoLButtonDown() function.

 function Test(params)